 Keep in mind that just because you see something written on these pages, it doesn't mean that it's true.
 A lot of it is obsolete, as I haven't had the time to keep the pages up to date.

 Since I know a lot of people only through email, some of course, are curious about what I look like--so, here's a shot from the Fall of 2004, I think.
-(I'm the one in the sweater.)
+Sigh, when I first put that up, it was harder finding pictures of people.
+I fear I've gotten uglier with age.

 So, without further ado....